Each one of you can change the world, for you are made of star stuff, and you are connected to the universe.

 - Food for thought re. ‘troublesome’ metrics relative to altruism, and integrity that should be inherent among academics – https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5206685/

-- If you wish to continue in academia this concise little black book is recommended.
+- If you wish to continue in academia this concise little black book can be reflected on.

 A PhD is not Enough!
-A Guide to Survival in Science by P. J. Feibelman – link to pdf (The slim paperback is satisfying too.) - The UK academic system [with wider relevance] by G. J. Barton – link to pdf
+A Guide to Survival in Science by P. J. Feibelman – link to pdf - The UK academic system [with wider relevance] by G. J. Barton – link to pdf

 - There are a great many resources available addressing the current status and exemplary successful approaches to improve inclusion and diversity in science and wider academia / work places.
 Here are just a few links on the topic: